doughsay/fml/README.md

 ===============================

 FML is a functional representation of HTML or more generally, XML.
-It's meant to be used in palce of a templating engine, either client-side or server-side using Node.js or anything supporting CommonJS modules.
+It's meant to be used in place of a templating engine, either client-side or server-side using Node.js or anything supporting CommonJS modules.

 Examples
 --------

-All tags have correspodning functions, and they all follow a similar pattern.
+All tags have corresponding functions, and they all follow a similar pattern.

+	br()
+	// -> <br>

 	div()
 	// -> <div></div>